GFDRR/rdl-standard/developer_docs.md

 Review the warnings to identify the invalid JSON files and correct the errors.

+##### test_schema.py (all tests)

+Review the warnings to identify and correct the errors.
+For more information on each test, see https://jscc.readthedocs.io/en/latest/api/testing/checks.html#module-jscc.testing.checks.

 ## Reference

 This section contains the following reference documentation: